cando/slides/presentations/programming_with_algebra/index.md

 * I want to put `category theory` on your roadmap/radar
 * The big idea: `compositionality`
-* Case study: algebraic structures useful in `functional` programming
+* Case study: algebraic structures in `functional` design patterns

 ---